+1 (713) 688-4600 | Sales Toll-Free: (855) SELL BPM | 24/7 Service: +1 (832) 617-5702 info@bpmmicro.com

 Scalable Limited/ Expensive* Yes

-Need backup systems Yes No (spare site recommend)
+Need backup systems Yes No (spare site recommended)

 *Inline is scalable but the cost is double to go from 1 to 2.
 Offline has an incremental cost much less than inline